 PLEASE HELP SANDYE BREATHE EASIER

-Sandye is a 43-year-old woman who is in need of a double-lung transplant.
+Sandye is a 45-year-old woman who is in need of a double-lung transplant.
 For half her life, she has been living with Pulmonary Hypertension (PH), a rare progressive and incurable lung disease that is caused by the narrowing of the blood vessels and arteries leading into the lungs.
 This will worsen and eventually lead to heart failure.
 By the time Sandye was officially diagnosed (February 2, 1996), she was well past the point of early diagnosis already.
 The heart failure was already clearly apparent, and the PH was to the point where she immediately was put on Oxygen therapy 24/7/365, which she still remains on today.
 While there are drug therapies out there to help prolong and slightly improve her quality of life, a double-lung transplant is her only hope.

-Sandye grew up in the North Huntingdon area, and graduated from Norwin High School in 1992.
+Sandye grew up in the North Huntingdon area (just outside Pittsburgh, PA), and graduated from Norwin High School in 1992.
 She dedicated herself to helping others whenever possible.
 While working as a sales associate and attending college she received the devastating diagnosis of PPH.
 With just 4 classes left before getting her degree, life as she knew it came to an end.
 The years of waiting for a transplant began.

 Over these many years, she has become engaged and received her Associates degree, trying her best to live a life as full and rich and rewarding as her illness will allow.
 The biggest obstacle she faces in her fight against PH, is the medical expenses not covered by Medicare including insurance premiums, medication co-pays, and oxygen supplies just to name a few.